-Same of Intern:
+Name of Intern:

 Name of Formation Mentor:

 Contact Information for Internship Supervisor: Name:

 Phone Number:

 Fax Number:

 Email: Contact Information for Internship Site (if different from above):

 Address:

 Phone Number:

 Email:

-A. THE INTERNSHIP SUPERVISOR AND THE INTERN AGREE AS FOLLOWS: .
-Dates of Internship
+٨ THE INTERNSHIP SUPERVISOR AND THE INTERN AGREE AS FOLLOWS: Dates of Internship

-Start Date End Date:
+A. Start Date End Date:

-B. Objectives: The intern and the internship supervisor set the following objectives for the internship period (adding more as needed).
+В. Objectives: The intern and the internship supervisor set the following objectives for the internship period (adding more as needed).
 1. 2.
 3. 4.

 C. Supervision : The intern and intern supervisor agree to meet for formal supervision at regularly scheduled times/locations.

-FromU Until
+Day of the Week:

+FromUntil

 Location: